Overview

 Ways To Engage

-To view an overview of the proposed properties for rezoning to allow up to six units, please visit: letstalksquamish.ca/zoning updates
+To view an overview of the proposed zoning bylaw amendment, Bylaw 3170, 2025 (Six Units Near a Frequent Bus Route), please visit: letstalksquamish.ca/zoning updates

 Bill 44 Implementation Timeline